 Facility and communitybased structures are instrumental in the HIV, TB and malaria response in Uganda.
 This is based on ICWEA' experience of implementing the Improving and increasing access to SRHR and eMTCT services for Women living with HIV in four districts of South Western and Central Uganda between 2013 -2015.
 ICWEA trained peer counselors who continue to tremendously play a critical role in increasing retention and treatment adherence of mothers under the eMTCT program.
 Most of the trained peer educators were Village Health Team (VHTs) members who had never had access to information on SRHR, gender and violence against women.
 ICWEA and UGANET trained and supported these peer educators through coaching, mentorship and support supervision to have reasonable skills to engage the respective stakeholders on SRHR.
 Now health workers rely on them for mobilizing and increasing the number of pregnant women for eMTCT.
-Peer educators followed up and traced up to 196 out of 254 registered lost and lost tofollow up pregnant and lactating women those lost to follow up to return for services.
-This implies that the program activities are being implemented beyond the project life.
+This implies that the program activities are being implementedbeyond the project life.
+Peer educators followed up and traced up to 196 out of 254 registered lost and lost to-follow up pregnant and lactating womento return for services.